CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ### Code editors

-  I've seen students agonize about choosing "the best code editor."
+  Students have been known to agonize about choosing "the best code editor."
 You do not have to agonize; just pick a code editor and go with it.
 If you don't like how it operates, pick another and keep going.
 The only real requirement for a good code editor for FEWD is that it produce "flat text."
 Flat text is plainly readable text unadorned with formatting metadata as is produced from a word processor such as Microsoft Word or Libre Office Writer.

   There are a number of good choices for code editors; some are listed below.
 You may find others with a Google search.
 Features to look for are keyword highlighting, automatic code formatting, and element generation/closure.